algolia-samples/internal-search/README.md

 After you set up your Algolia account and Algolia application, [create and populate an index](https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/).

-To upload your data, you can use the [Algolia dashboard](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-from-the-dashboard/) or use on of Algolia's [API clients](https://www.algolia.com/developers/#integrations).
+To upload your data, you can use the [Algolia dashboard](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data/how-to/importing-from-the-dashboard/) or use one of Algolia's [API clients](https://www.algolia.com/developers/#integrations).

 After creating the index, set the environment variables `ALGOLIA_INDEX_NAME` and `ALGOLIA_API_KEY` in the `.env` file: